istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 ---

 {{<tip>}}
 Before you start with this guide, please make sure that you have already read the Ztunnel Networking sub-guide and have a basic understanding of Istio Ambient Mesh.
-This guide assumes that you have already completed the Installation, set up the ztunnel and enabled mtls.
+This guide assumes that you have already completed the Installation, set up the ztunnel and enabled mTLS.

 If you have not yet done these things, please go back to the Ztunnel Networking sub-guide and follow the instructions before proceeding with this guide.